 Humans seamlessly communicating with machines through speech.
 This idea inspired sci-fi writers Isaac Asimov and Karel Capek, who pioneered robotics conceptually and theoretically.
 Finally, thanks to NLP, we have the ability to communicate with chatbots with human speech.
 Read on to find out why you need an NLP chatbot for your business, how they can benefit you, and how you can use them.

 Natural language processing (NLP) is an area of artificial intelligence (AI) that helps chatbots understand the way your customers communicate.
 In other words, it means enabling machines like chatbots to communicate the way humans would.

 We already know about the role of customer service chatbots and some key benefits of using chatbots for your business – including supporting the safe return of workers to offices.
 But now, let’s take a look at chatbots supercharged with NLP, and all they’re good for.

 From the customer’s point of view, NLP helps them feel understood.
-Chatbots use NLP to understand the customer’s intent, which they use to create helpful dialogue and improve understanding of customers’ questions.
+From a brand’s point of view, these chatbots elevate customer support, create helpful dialogue, and improve insight into your customers’ goals and challenges.
 This lets you build a brand voice while simultaneously providing a customer-centric approach.

 1. NLP enables natural conversations

 More than simple ones and zeroes, human expression is full of varying structural patterns and idioms.
 This complexity makes life difficult for a chatbot trying to understand human intents.

 But this is where NLP comes into play.
 When trained well, a chatbot can understand language differences, semantics, and text structure.

 Understanding and using these building blocks of human expression helps chatbots create a conversational experience with customers.

 Customers prefer having natural flowing conversations and feel more appreciated this way than when talking to a robot.